 The MLitt in Comparative Literature is a one-year taught programme run by the School of Modern Languages.
 The programme explores the transnational understanding of literature and culture.
 It aims to provide training in traditional and new research techniques.

-The taught portion of the course consists of four compulsory modules and a range of optional modules held over two semesters, plus a 15,000-word dissertation.
+The taught portion of the course consists of four compulsory modules and a range of optional modules held over two semesters.
 Classes are delivered through a mixture of lectures (with around 20 students) and seminars (which vary from individual one-to-one teaching up to ten students).
 Modules are assessed through coursework; there are no final exams for this programme.

 Each module typically comprises:

-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2016–2017 academic year; some elements may be subject to change for 2017 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue.

-You will spend the summer months focusing on researching and writing a final dissertation of no more than 15,000 words.
 Student dissertations will be supervised by members of the teaching staff who will advise on an agreed topic covering at least two different inter- or intracultural areas and provide guidance throughout the research process.
-The completed dissertation must be submitted by a date specified in August.
+The completed dissertation of not more than 15,000 words must be submitted by a date specified in August.

 If students choose not to complete the dissertation requirement for the MLitt, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of a MLitt.